ansys/pyaedt/doc/source/API/visualization/advanced.rst

 PyAEDT offers sophisticated tools for advanced monostatic radar cross section (RCS) post-processing.
 There are three complementary classes: ``MonostaticRCSExporter``, ``MonostaticRCSData``, and ``MonostaticRCSPlotter``.

-- MonostaticRCSExporter: Enables efficient export and manipulation of rcs data.
+- MonostaticRCSExporter: Enables efficient export and manipulation of RCS data.
 It allows users to convert simulation results into a standard metadata format for further analysis, or reporting.

 - MonostaticRCSData: Focuses on the direct access and processing of RCS solution data.
 It supports a comprehensive set of postprocessing operations, from visualizing radiation patterns to computing key performance metrics.